SainiNikhill/Auth.io/README.md

 # Authio – Secure Authentication System

 Authio is a production-ready, full-stack authentication system designed with real-world security and developer ergonomics in mind.
-It implements a multi-step registration flow that uses a temporary user table and SendGrid OTP email verification so only verified users are migrated into the main user table.
+It implements a multi-step registration flow that uses a temporary user table and SendGrid OTP email verification, so only verified users are migrated into the main user table.
 Authentication is powered by JWT (access + refresh tokens) and the project is organized for clarity and easy deployment.

 ---

 ## 🚀 Features

-- 🔐 JWT Authentication (Access + Refresh tokens)
+- JWT Authentication (Access + Refresh tokens)
-- 📧 Email verification using SendGrid (OTP-based)
+- Email verification using SendGrid (OTP-based)
-- 🕒 Temporary user storage before verification (temp_user)
+- Temporary user storage before verification (temp_user)
-- 🔄 OAuth2-ready architecture (Google/GitHub integration ready)
+- OAuth2-ready architecture (Google/GitHub integration ready)
-- 🗄️ MySQL database with Spring Data JPA
+- MySQL database with Spring Data JPA
-- ⚙️ Environment-based configuration (12-factor friendly)
+- Environment-based configuration (12-factor friendly)
-- 🧩 Clean, modular project structure suitable for production
+- Clean, modular project structure suitable for production

 ---